radmirkaz/End2End-HTR-Pipeline/README.md

 Use config.py to quickly set parameters and train the model.
 We used [omegaconf](https://github.com/omry/omegaconf) for more convenience.

-To run training of models you should change paths in config files (in case of ocr model you should checge necessary parameters)<br>
+To train models you should change paths in config files (in case of ocr model you should checge necessary parameters)<br>
 ```jsonc
 'paths': {
   'path_to_images': 'your/path/images/',